Klonopin vs Xanax

 Why a clinician might choose one over the other

+A clinician might choose alprazolam when fast, focused, time-limited relief is the goal, for instance for a clearly defined situation rather than all-day coverage.
 Alprazolam is very commonly prescribed.
-Its short action and rebound are a drawback for regular use, and its more intense withdrawal is a reason for a careful taper.
-Neither drug is a long-term solution for anxiety.
+Its short action and rebound are a drawback for regular daily use, and its more intense withdrawal is a strong reason for a careful, planned taper.
+The extended-release form exists partly to smooth out the short-acting pattern for panic disorder.

 The bottom line